 Interests Register

-The Executive Committee shall at all times maintain an up-to-date register of the interests disclosed by Officers and by members of any sub-Executive Committee.
+The Board shall at all times maintain an up-to-date register of the interests disclosed by Officers and by members of any sub-Board.

 Access to information for members

 A Member may at any time make a written request to the Society for information held by the Society.